Calcium D-Glucarate: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Health Benefits of Calcium D-Glucarate

-As was already discussed, calcium D-glucarate supports liver function and general health by promoting detoxification via glucuronidation.
-Those who suffer from liver-related disorders may experience a decreased risk though calcium D-glucarate’s lowering of the toxic load on the liver, improving the removal of potentially dangerous compounds (CDG).
+As was already discussed, calcium D-glucarate supports liver function and general health by detoxification via glucuronidation.
+Those who suffer from liver-related disorders may experience a decreased risk though calcium D-glucarate’s lowering of the load on the liver, improving the removal of potentially dangerous compounds (CDG).

 Calcium D-Glucarate has also gained prominence in the cancer research community.
 A growing body of research points to calcium D-glucarate’s possible chemopreventive abilities.
 The chance of developing cancer may be decreased by CDG’s promotion of the detoxification and removal of carcinogens, which may lessen their buildup and interaction with DNA.
 Additionally, CDG has been shown to prevent the growth of several cancer cell lines in vitro, indicating the possibility of its direct anti-cancer activities.